 - Azure Active Directory (Azure AD): Helps you ensure that only authorized users can access your computing environments, data and applications.

 - Intune: It helps you protect the data that can be stored on computers and mobile devices.
 You can control access, encrypt devices, remove data from mobile devices selectively, and control which applications store and share personal data.

 - Azure Information Protection (AIP): Ensures data is identifiable and protected, a fundamental requirement of the GDPR, regardless of where they are stored or how they are shared.
 You can classify, tag and protect new or existing data, share them securely with people in your organization or outside of it, track their use and even revoke access remotely.
-It also includes reporting and reporting functions to monitor the distribution of data.
+It also includes functions for recording and generating reports to monitor the distribution of data.

 - Advanced Threat Analytics: Helps pinpoint security incidents and identifies attackers using innovative behavior analysis and anomaly detection technologies.